Thiru.Manickam: Home media

-The post-theatrical streaming rights of the film were bought by ZEE5 and it will begin streaming on 24 January 2025 in Tamil, Kannada, and Malayalam.
+The post-theatrical streaming rights of the film were bought by ZEE5 and it began streaming from 24 January 2025 in Tamil, Kannada, and Malayalam.
 The satellite rights of the film were bought by Zee Tamil and Zee Thirai.

 Reception

-Critical response

 Abhinav Subramanian of The Times of India gave 2.5/5 stars and wrote "All in all, Thiru Manickam strives to evoke a strong emotional response, but leaves you feeling as unmoved as a block of granite."
 Anusha Sundar of OTT Play gave 2/5 stars and wrote "A preachy, and too-good to be true story does not elevate this flatline family drama."
 Jayabhuvaneshwari B of Cinema Express gave 2/5 stars and wrote "While Thiru.Manickam aspires to shine like the titular gem, the film ultimately feels more like polished glass—reflective on the surface, but lacking the brilliance within."
 Kirubhakar Purushothaman of News18 gave 2/5 stars and wrote "Thiru.
 Manickam indeed, has its heart at the right place.
 However, it has to be reiterated that good intentions don’t always make good cinema."
-A critic from Dinamalar gave 2.5/5 stars and wrote "Bharathiraja appears only in a few scenes and makes us feel sorry for him."
+A critic from Dinamalar gave 2.5/5 stars.